Khosuke/holbertonschool-printf/README.md

 # project printf

 The functions _printf() produce output according to a format as described below.
-The printf function write output to stdout, the standard output stream.
+The _printf function write output to stdout, the standard output stream.
+It should always return the length of the format.

 ## Compilation